m-r-hunt/tjp/README.md

 ## Future Enhancements

 * Better error reporting (preferably including the paths through the Zig type and JSON to where the error occurred).
-* Support for ArrayList(T) and StringHashMap(T) as variable length JSON arrays and objects with arbitrary keys respectively.
-Since these are stdlib types we should be able to detect them and construct them as a special case.
-This adds a lot of flexibility lacking from the primitive type mappings given above.
+* A JSON writer that writes Zig types out in the format expected by the TJP parser.
-* A JSON writer that writes Zig types out in the format expected by the TJP parser
+* An all-in-one wrapper around std.json that handles the initial JSON parsing too.